COPD: Could You Be At Risk?

 - glycopyrrolate (Seebri Neohaler), given twice a day via a low resistance inhaler.

-Newer agents, indacaterol (Arcapta and olodaterol (Striverdi Respimat) are used once a day.
-Glycopyrrolate/formoterol fumarate (Bevespi Aerosphere), approved in May 2016 is given twice a day from a pressurized metered-dose inhaler.
+Glycopyrrolate and formoterol fumarate (Bevespi Aerosphere), approved in May 2016 is given twice a day from a pressurized metered-dose inhaler.

-Long-acting beta-agonists can be used as monotherapy in COPD, but when used alone (without an inhaled corticosteroid anti-inflammatory) in the treatment of asthma, they have been linked with an increased risk of death.
+Long-acting beta-agonists can be used as a single treatment option (monotherapy) in COPD, but when used alone (without an inhaled corticosteroid anti-inflammatory) in the treatment of asthma, they have been linked with an increased risk of death.

 Lonhala Magnair Cleared as Nebulized Option for COPD

-Lonhala Magnair (glycopyrrolate) from Sunovion, is a long-acting muscarinic antagonist (LAMA) bronchodilator for the long-term, maintenance treatment of patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema.
+Lonhala Magnair (glycopyrrolate) from Sunovion, is a long-acting muscarinic antagonist (LAMA) bronchodilator for the long-term, maintenance treatment of COPD, including chronic bronchitis and/or emphysema.
 It was FDA approved in December 2017.

-- Lonhala Magnair is the first nebulized, LAMA treatment option for COPD.
+- Lonhala Magnair was the first nebulized, LAMA treatment option for COPD.
 The technology is based on the use of the Magnair, a quiet, closed system nebulizer that is designed to deliver the drug in 2 to 3 minutes and allows people to breathe normally while using the device.
-It is dosed two times a day.
+It is dosed two times a day, at the same time of the day.

 - In Phase 3 placebo-controlled studies in moderate-to-severe COPD, Lonhala Magnair demonstrated statistically significant changes from baseline in trough forced expiratory volume in one second (FEV1) at Week 12.